erlendjd/constosocoffee/README.md

 # Contoso Coffee Shop Case Study

 This is my solution to a Case Study in the AZ-104 course.
 Below is a visual representation of the solution.
-In the Templates folder you can find a Bicep template to deploy the resources, with some guidance to deploy it.
+Under "Templates" you can find a Bicep template to deploy the webapp resources, with some guidance to deploy it.
+I also included guidance to assigning roles under "User-accounts".

 ## User accounts